HumanSignal/label-studio/docs/source/blog/webhook-blog.md

 OR Upgrade your SageMaker model training pipeline with Label Studio OR Fly through retraining your image segmentation model: An example with Label Studio, webhooks, Amazon AWS Lambda, and Amazon SageMaker

-WHY MODEL RETRAINING?
-//
-Need to cover the following scenarios :
-1. I want to improve/adapt the model to the corner cases, but can’t share it to SMGT service due to:

-internal team

-complex labeling scenarios

-2. I use LS + SageMaker already, but now I can reduce the cost of integration
+You might want to retrain your Amazon SageMaker model to improve its handling of specific corner cases, but you have complex labeling scenarios that mean you can't use the Ground Truth labeling service.

-3. I use SageMaker, but now realized that I need to relabel the data / improve my model
+If you need to relabel the data or otherwise improve your model in Amazon SageMaker, you can use Label Studio.

-I want to continually retrain and test the improvements of my model, so I want to retrain it as annotators identify birds in photos.
+If you want to continually retrain your model as annotators identify birds in photos, and then test the quality of the updated models.
-//